 Do the RIGHT exercises.

 One of the best things to help ease your neck pain is to complete the appropriate series of progressed exercises (as advised by your Physiotherapist or Health Professional).
 The right kind of activities can reduce your pain and increase your range of movement.
 Above all, exercises ensure that problems don’t come back.
 However, the wrong kind of exercises have the potential to increase the pain in your neck even more.

 Avoid sitting still for long periods.

-Ever tried to get up from the sofa after resting for a while, but you struggle because your neck feels painful and tight?
-That’s because one of the worst things you can do is to ‘rest’ in a sitting position for too long.
-Too much rest and sitting in awkward positions makes your neck stiff and tight.
-As a safety measure we recommend specific strengthening exercises for better posture.
-We can help you get active by combining these exercises with our Physiotherapists’ hands-on treatment.
+Ever tried to get up from the sofa after resting for a while, but struggled because of a pain-filled and stiff neck?
+That’s because one of the worst things you can possibly do, is to ‘rest’ in a sitting position for too long.
+Your stiff and tight neck is probably caused from sitting in awkward positions for too long.
+As a safety measurement, we recommend specific strengthening exercises for better posture.
+We can help you get active by combining these exercises with our Physiotherapists’ hands-on treatments.

 Get hands-on Physiotherapy treatment.

-Physiotherapy is proven to improve the lives of people suffering from neck pain.
+Physiotherapy has been proven to improve the lives of people suffering from neck pain.
 Neck pain could be affecting your physical performance in a professional or private capacity.
-It could even threaten your independence or get in the way of spending quality time with family and friends.
+It could even threaten your independence, or get in the way of spending quality time with family and friends.
 Physiotherapy can enable you to live the life you desire as quickly as possible.

 Note: This free call is a service we offer to people who are nervous or unsure.
 You might not know if Physiotherapy is the right treatment for you.
 If you are unsure, please fill out our online form.
 We will contact you to find out what is wrong and how we can help.
 There is no financial obligation or risk on your part.
 You have nothing to lose except your pain.